 Overall we find these legal and regulatory actions against Juice Plus to be a red flag concerning the ethics of the brand, and we would recommend that the brand shuts down their affiliate program.

-Interested consumers can check out Naked Greens at this link to its product page on Naked Nutrition's website.
+Interested consumers can check out Pique Japanese Sencha Green Tea at this link to the product page on the official brand's website.

 Juice Plus Pros and Cons